Drum Designer by UVI Review

 Drum Designer is programmed in a way to emulate individual artists performing the progression.
 It comes with a very large collection of 5,700+ samples, 2,000+ meticulously created drum presets, 316 kits, and more.

-You start with one the included preset that fits your need and use the available controls to customize the shape and vibe of each drum sound.
+You start with one of the included presets that fits your need and use the available controls to customize the shape and vibe of each drum sound.
 The ‘vinyl’ section covers 17 popular drum beats.

-Thousands of sounds, samples and kits for eternal possibilities all based on a comprehensive engine, sequencer, excellent sounding presets.
+Thousands of sounds, samples, and kits for eternal possibilities all based on a comprehensive engine, sequencer, and excellent sounding presets.
 Any of Drum Designer’s four instruments part of the Drum Engine is a mighty instrument that enables you to control every element of the drum sound.